zkivo/statsToolkit/README.md

 print("Mean with NaN omitted:", mean_nan_result)
 ```

-This updated `std` function mimics MATLAB's `std` behavior with extra parameters for more flexible control, including multi-dimensional weighting and specific handling of missing data.

 ### 6. `quantile(X, Q)`
 Calculates the quantile, which is the value below which a given percentage of the data falls.
 For example, the 0.25 quantile is the first quartile (25th percentile).